Jonathan D. Schiller

-Jonathan D. Schiller is an American lawyer who is a co-founder and managing partner of the law firm Boies Schiller Flexner LLP.
+Jonathan David Schiller (born September 25, 1946) is an American lawyer who is a co-founder and managing partner of the law firm Boies Schiller Flexner LLP.
 He also chaired the Board of Trustees of Columbia University from 2013 to 2018.

 Biography

 Schiller was born to Irving and Patricia Schiller, both of whom were lawyers who moved to Washington, D.C. during the New Deal.
 His father worked for the U.S. Securities and Exchange Commission and his mother worked at the U.S. Office of Price Administration, as well as the National Labor Relations Board, before joining the faculty at Howard University College of Medicine and becoming a nationally recognized sex and marriage therapist.

 Schiller graduated from Landon School in Bethesda, Maryland in 1965.
 He is a 1969 graduate of Columbia University, where he was a star basketball player and a member of the 1967-68 Ivy League men's basketball championship team with future NBA players Jim McMillian and Dave Newmark.
 The team ranked fifth in the country.
 After college, he briefly taught at Georgetown Day School in Washington, D.C., before going on to earn his J.D. from Columbia Law School in 1973.

 After graduating from Columbia, Schiller joined Arnold & Porter as an associate before moving to Rogovin, Stern & Huge, spending 17 year in the firm that was renamed Rogovin, Huge, and Schiller.
-In 1986, Westinghouse, a client of his, decided to assign a civil corruption case alleging bribery of Ferdinand Marcos, ex-President of the Philippines, to David Boies at Cravath, Swaine & Moore instead of Schiller's litigation boutique.
+In 1986, his client, Westinghouse Electric Company, decided to assign a civil corruption case alleging bribery of Ferdinand Marcos, former president of the Philippines, to David Boies at Cravath, Swaine & Moore instead of Schiller's litigation boutique.
 Previously, Schiller had successfully defended Westinghouse on two occasions, so he was invited by Boies to team up on behalf of the company.
 The two formed a close friendship, and in 1997, founded the law firm Boies Schiller Flexner LLP.

 In 2009, he was named a trustee of Columbia University, and in 2013, co-chair of the trustees, serving alongside William Campbell.
 He was made sole chair of the board from 2015 to 2018.